LeSmurk/CraigieDev/_pages/proceduralmodule.md

 {% include gallery id="gallery" %}

-Here are a couple of snippets of the Diamond Square
+Here are a couple of snippets of the Diamond Square code

 {% include gallery id="gallery1" %}
 {% include gallery id="gallerySnipDS1" %}